20 Ways to Help a Chained Dog

 smells!
 Walking is great exercise for both of you.
 Prong collars look harsh, but

-don't hurt and make it much easier to control a large and strong dog.
+don't hurt if used correctly, and make it much easier to control a large and strong dog.

 Leash training will take some time, but you will